 If a person is known to have a lipid disorder, treatment can be started early to lower the person's cholesterol.
 And family members can be made aware that they may also be at risk.

 Examples of inherited lipid disorders include familial combined hyperlipidemia and familial hypercholesterolemia.

 Current as of: March 12, 2014

 Author: Healthwise Staff

-Medical Review: Kathleen Romito, MD - Family Medicine & Donald Sproule, MD, CM, CCFP, FCFP - Family Medicine & Robert A. Kloner, MD, PhD - Cardiology & Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology
+Medical Review: Kathleen Romito, MD - Family Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Robert A. Kloner, MD, PhD - Cardiology & Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology

 Public health alerts include information about outbreaks, advisories and product recalls.
 Click on the links below to read the most recent alerts, or visit our Public Health Alerts web page.

 If you are looking for health services in your community, you can use our directory to FIND hospitals, clinics, and other resources.